 GRANT CATEGORY PURPOSE DEADLINES AMOUNT & DURATION MATCH STAFF CONTACT Assets for Thriving Communities (ATC) Support initiatives that develop, strengthen or build community assets that are available to all, or make an existing asset more widely available.
-9/1/2023 Up to \$50,000 total 1 - 3 years Request can be no more than 50% of the total project cost Kristin Hettich: Khettich@rotar ycharities.org Systems Change Accelerator (SCA) Support collaborative innovation(s) that target root causes to complex community problems.
-9/1/2023 Up to \$150,000 Total 2 - 3 years 10% of request (mix of cash and in-kind); all organizations named in budget contributing Freya Bradford: fbradford@rota rycharities.org Seed Grant Support ventures where a small investment will go a long way toward a larger impact.
+9/6/2024 Up to \$50,000 total 1 - 3 years Request can be no more than 50% of the total project cost Kendra Luta Kluta@rotarych arities.org Systems Change Accelerator (SCA) Support collaborative innovation(s) that target root causes to complex community problems.
+9/6/2024 3/3/2025 Up to \$150,000 Total 2 - 3 years 10% of request (mix of cash and in-kind); all organizations named in budget contributing Freya Bradford: fbradford@rota rycharities.org Seed Grant Support ventures where a small investment will go a long way toward a larger impact.
 Often used for convening, planning or capacity building stages of larger projects like those that could be funded under the ATC or SCA programs.
-1 st of the month \$10,000 (suggested max) 1 year 25% of request (mix of cash and in-kind) Related to Community Assets: Kristin Hettich Related to Systems Change: Freya Bradford
+1 st of the month \$10,000 (suggested max) 1 year 25% of request (mix of cash and in-kind) Related to Community Assets: Kendra Luta Related to Systems Change: Freya Bradford